 The 3rd Period

 Unlike fouls like charging, interference is pretty easy to identify because the NHL and USA Hockey are very specific in their definitions.
-In most cases, you could just have a look at the rules and try to match them with what is happening on the ice.
+In most cases, you could look at the rules and try to match them with what is happening on the ice.

-I’ve covered the most important things above, but I suggest that you read the rules on your own.
-There are some small details that I didn’t include to keep the post short and simple, but they may be very useful for you.
+I’ve covered the most important things above, but I suggest you read the rules independently.
+There are some minor details that I didn’t include to keep the post short and simple, but they may be very useful for you.